-If the committee decides, on the basis of its preliminary review of a candidate, to proceed with further consideration of a candidate, the committee will assemble information concerning the background and qualifications of the candidate.
-The committee may solicit the views of the Company's senior management and other members of the board of directors regarding the qualifications and suitability of candidates.
-A member or members of the committee will then interview the candidate.
-The committee may also elect to contact other sources as it deems appropriate to solicit additional information on the candidate.
-Based on all available information and relevant considerations, the committee will select a candidate who, in the view of the committee, is most suited for membership on the board.
+If the nominating and corporate governance committee decides, on the basis of its preliminary review of a candidate, to proceed with further consideration of a candidate, the nominating and corporate governance committee will assemble information concerning the background and qualifications of the candidate.
+The nominating and corporate governance committee may solicit the views of the Company's senior management and other members of the board of directors regarding the qualifications and suitability of candidates.
+A member or members of the nominating and corporate governance committee will then interview the candidate.
+The nominating and corporate governance committee may also elect to contact other sources as it deems appropriate to solicit additional information on the candidate.
+Based on all available information and relevant considerations, the nominating and corporate governance committee will select a candidate who, in the view of the nominating and corporate governance committee, is most suited for membership on the board.